Unity-Technologies/ml-agents/docs/Installation-Windows.md

 pip install .
 ```

 This will complete the installation of all the required Python packages to run ML-Agents.

-## (Optional) GPU Training using ML-Agents
+## (Optional) Step 4: GPU Training using ML-Agents

 Not required to use v0.3 for ML-Agents.
 This is a guide for advanced users who want to train using GPUs.
 Additionally, you will need to check if your GPU is CUDA compatible.
 Please check Nvidia's page [here](https://developer.nvidia.com/cuda-gpus).

 As of ML-Agents v0.3, only CUDA 8 and cuDNN 6 is supported.

-## (Optional) Step 1: Install Nvidia CUDA toolkit
+### Install Nvidia CUDA toolkit

-<a href="https://developer.nvidia.com/cuda-toolkit-archive" target="_blank">Download</a> and install the CUDA toolkit from Nvidia's archive.
+[Download](https://developer.nvidia.com/cuda-toolkit-archive) and install the CUDA toolkit from Nvidia's archive.
 The toolkit includes GPU-accelerated libraries, debugging and optimization tools, a C/C++ compiler and a runtime library and is needed to run ML-Agents.
 In this guide, we are using version 8.0.61 ([direct link](https://developer.nvidia.com/compute/cuda/8.0/Prod2/network_installers/cuda_8.0.61_win10_network-exe)).

-_Before installing, please make sure you __close any running instances of Unity or Visual Studio.___
+Before installing, please make sure you __close any running instances of Unity or Visual Studio__.

 Run the installer and select the Express option.
 Note the directory where you installed the CUDA toolkit.
 In this guide, we installed in the directory `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0`

-## (Optional) Step 2: Install Nvidia cuDNN library
+### Install Nvidia cuDNN library

-<a href="https://developer.nvidia.com/cudnn" target="_blank">Download</a> and install the cuDNN library from Nvidia.  cuDNN is is a GPU-accelerated library of primitives for deep neural networks.
+[Download](https://developer.nvidia.com/cudnn) and install the cuDNN library from Nvidia. cuDNN is is a GPU-accelerated library of primitives for deep neural networks.
 Before you can download, you will need to sign up for free to the Nvidia Developer Program.

 <p align="center">
     <img src="images/cuDNN_membership_required.png"